America has the best birthday party.

 Traveling the U.S. is one of the very best ways to celebrate Independence Day.
 There’s little more patriotic than actually getting out and exploring the land we call home.

 But if you’re thinking of taking on some 4th of July road travel this year, you may be at a loss for where to start.
-After all, we’ve got 50 states and 59 National Parks, not to mention all the other private and public camping areas across the nation.
+After all, we’ve got 50 states and over 60 National Parks, not to mention all the other private and public camping areas across the nation.

 Choosing the right spot for your dream vacation is, of course, highly personal.
 One family’s favorite spot might drive another camper absolutely crazy.
 Do you want a wooded wonderland, or do you prefer something more urban?
 Does an oceanside fireworks display sound great to you, or would you rather stay as far away from beaches — with their sand, sweat, heat, and humidity — as possible?

-But if festive 4th of July events are what you’re after, there are a few American cities who lead the pack in terms of ideal Independence Day travel destinations.
+But if festive 4th of July events are what you’re after, there are a few American cities that lead the pack in terms of ideal Independence Day travel destinations.

 So we’ve put together this list of some of the very best 4th of July travel ideas for those seeking explosively awesome last-minute getaways, whether you prefer to celebrate in a small town or a big city.